 In this guide, we are going to show you how to remove “push-fit” pipe connections.

-These kind of fittings connect pipes together by “clawing onto” them and creating a watertight seal.
+These kinds of fittings connect pipes together by “clawing onto” them and creating a watertight seal.

 Trust me.
 I’ve been there.